Ibadan Lectures on Toric Varieties: Toric Varieties From Fans

 A (rational) fan $\Sigma\subset N_\R$ is a fan in $ N_\R$ in which every cone is defined by inequalities coming from elements $a$ of $M$.
 The half spaces defining the cones all have the form

 The linear span of a cone $\sigma$ in a rational fan $\Sigma$ is a rational linear space in that it is spanned by its intersection with $N$.
-The notions of rational fam and rational linear subspace also make sense in $ M_\R$.
-We will assume that all cones in $\Sigma$ are pointed.
+The notions of rational fan and rational linear subspace also make sense in $ M_\R$.
+We will assume that all cones in $\Sigma$ are pointed, as this simplifies the exposition.
 In general, all cones in a rational fan have the same lineality space, $L_\R$, which contains a full rank sublattice $L=N\cap L_\R$.
 Replacing $N$ by $N/L$, $M$ by $L^\perp$, and every cone $\sigma$ of $\Sigma$ by its image in $N_\R/L_\R$, we obtain a rational fan $\Sigma/L_\R$ that is pointed.
+The price we pay for this is that the torus for the resulting toric varieties is identified with its dense orbit, which leads to a loss of flexibility in our notion of toric variety: E.g.\ the closure of a torus orbit in such a toric variety is a subvariety that is a toric variety---but for a different torus.

 Given a rational cone $\sigma\subset N_\R$, its \demph{dual cone} is\

 This rational cone has full dimension in $ M_\R$.
 Its lineality space is \defcolor{$\sigma^\perp$}, the annihilator of $\sigma$, which has dimension $n{-}\dim\sigma$.
 This is the set of $x\in M_\R$ such that $\langle w,x\rangle=0$ for all $w\in\sigma$.